The Hardest Pests To Keep Out In The Fall

 In addition to the contamination of your food, rodents can bring a myriad of problems to your South Carolina home.
 They have an innate need to gnaw and will chew through almost all materials, from brick and vinyl siding to electrical wires and plastic pipes.
 These activities can cause fire hazards, leaks, and extensive damage.
 Rodents can also introduce other pests into your home—namely fleas and ticks.
 They also carry bacteria and other diseases, and their droppings can transmit viruses.

 Rodents are extremely difficult to keep out of a house.
 They can fit through cracks and holes the size of a dime.
 They can enter your home at the ground level, and also at the roof level!
 Any opening where a pipe or utility wire enters your house can be an ample enough space for mice and rats to enter.

 Using foam spray insulation in holes or stainless steel stuffed in cracks can help keep rodents out.
 Also, eliminating accessible food sources by keeping pet food put away, taking the trash out often, storing leftovers in sealed containers, and keeping boxed food stored in glass or hard plastic containers can help.

-Professional Pest Control for Rodents
+Professional Pest Control For Rodents

 Even when taking precautionary measures, rodents may still make your South Carolina home their own this fall.
-If you suspect a rodent infestation or want to prevent one, the experts at Aiken Pest Control can help.
+If you suspect a rodent infestation or want to prevent one, Aiken Pest Control can help.
 We can provide a thorough inspection, give advice, and begin treatment.
 Give us a call to keep your home free from rodents!